-If you notice your dog exhibiting any of these symptoms it is a good idea to have your veterinarian conduct an examination.
+If you notice your dog exhibiting any of these symptoms or signs of discomfort, it is a good idea to have your veterinarian conduct an examination.

-Vitamins A, E, and C, Oral omega-3 and/or omega-6 supplement may be given daily, or as prescribed per your veterinarians’ instructions.
+Vitamins A, E, and C, Oral omega-3 and/or omega-6 supplements may be given daily or as prescribed per your veterinarians’ instructions.

 In cases where the area develops a bacterial or yeast infection, particularly when lesions become itchy and dogs scratch the area, antibiotics and corticosteroids will be required as part of your dog’s treatment protocol.